true-og/HoverStats-OG/README.md

 ---
 # Disclaimer
 This plugin supports most chat plugins, however, some work needs to be done to make it compatible.
-If at first the plugin doesn't work then please change the following entry inside the config
+If at first, the plugin doesn't work then please change the following entry inside the config
 ```yml
 Chat Event Priority: HIGH # Defaults to HIGH
 ```